pluginsGLPI/doc/source/formcreator/configuration.rst

 .. image:: images/form_mass_actions.png

-You must forst show the list of forms, tick one or more forms on which  you want to apply an action, and click on the **Action** button.
+You must first show the list of forms, tick one or more forms on which  you want to apply an action, and click on the **Action** button.

 Available actions are: